RhetTbull/osxphotos/README.md

                                   Search by end item date, e.g.
                                   2000-01-12T12:00:00 or 2000-12-31 (ISO 8601
                                   w/o TZ).
+  --deleted                       Include photos from the 'Recently Deleted'
+                                  folder.
+  --deleted-only                  Include only photos from the 'Recently
+                                  Deleted' folder.
   --update                        Only export new or updated files.
 See notes
                                   below on export and --update.
   --dry-run                       Dry run (test) the export but don't actually